drawers/abecedary/README.md

 This means that a design where Abecedary abstracts over lint was considered and discarded.

 ### Severity

-Android Lint lets you define different severities for violations of rules.
-Why did default to `Severity.ERROR`?

 The `@Alphabetical` annotation is for cases where it _really_ is important to keep dictionary order.
 Serious enough that you'd expect a PR to address a comment about ordering before